Discrimination in the United States: Discrimination in the workplace

 Immigration to the United States can be difficult due to immigrants' lack of access to legal documents and the expensive nature of immigration.
 The United States has historically been a major target destination for people seeking work and continues to be so today..
-As Graciela, a 47-year-old married woman who had lived in the US for 4 years, stated, “My husband,... he lost his job.
+As Graciela, a 47-year-old married woman who had lived in the U.S. for 4 years, stated, “My husband,... he lost his job.
 Things were beginning to get tough...
 We came with the need to find work and better life possibilities.”
 Worldwide, the workforce has become increasingly pluralistic and ethnically diverse as more and more people migrate across nations.
 Although race- or ethnicity-based discriminatory employment practices are prohibited in most developed countries, according to feminist scholar Mary Harcourt, actual discrimination is still widespread.
 Sahagian Jacqueline, an author, argues that one example of this act of discrimination occurred at Macy's a department store.
 According to the U.S. Justice Department, Macy's used unfair documentation practices against legal immigrant employees who had proper work authorizations.
 During an eligibility re-verification process, Macy's broke immigration law that prohibits employers from discriminating against immigrant employees during re-verification by asking for more or different documents than other employees are required to submit based on a worker's immigration status or national origin.
 Some of the affected employees lost seniority, were suspended, or even let go due to the illegal re-verification.
 While their opinions are controversial, researchers Moran, Tyler and Daranee argue that with immigrants' growing numbers and their expanding economic role in U.S. society, addressing challenges and creating opportunities for immigrants to succeed in the labor force are critical prerequisites to improve the economic security for all low-wage working families and ensure the future vitality of our economy.